osrf/gazebo_tutorials/flashlight_plugin/tutorial_9-3.md

 This setting will first provide 1 second of red light, followed by green and blue lights.
 After the blue light is casted, it goes back to the first one, i.e., red.

 ## `<enable>`
 This element is optional.
 When it is given under the plugin, it specifies whether all the lights are enabled or not.
-If it is placed directly under an individual `<flash_light>`, it overrides the global one and affects the corresponding light.
+If it is placed directly under an individual `<light>`, it overrides the global one and affects the corresponding light.

 # How Do They Do It?
 The diagram below shows an abstract structure of the plugin and its components. `FlashLightPlugin` class holds `FlashLightSetting` objects, each of which holds a unit of settings and maintains the corresponding light element by the Gazebo transport topic.